Sowing Timeline

 Sow under cover Claytonia, Oriental leaves, salad rocket, turnips multisown, and true spinach.

-August is fantastic for sowing salad rocket, Oriental leaves and spinach.
+August is fantastic for sowing salad rocket, Oriental leaves, spinach and collards.

 Before mid-August, sow chervil, coriander, dill, parsley and land cress, for autumn and winter cropping outside.